EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

       valid representation of a number).
 Thus, the net effect would be the
       same: only one number would be parsed.

-\item When a token's contents consist of a string (as distinct from a
-      string representation of a number) and brackets are _not_ used, there is an ambiguity in where the string ends.
+3. When a token's contents consist of a string (as distinct from a string representation of a number) and brackets are _not_ used, there is an ambiguity in where the string ends.
 In this case, the parser will delimit strings in one of two ways.
 Usually a space